 - Not remembering our application… That is the only source of information they have about you.
 Go over the documents that you submitted or phone calls that you may have had.
 Given the large amounts of applications, they tend to take notes about those that get their attention, make sure you do the same.
 You will be asked about it.

 - Not knowing our weaknesses and failures… We all have them, it’s normal.
-There is nothing wrong in failing, after all, we are humans.
+There is nothing wrong with failing, after all, we are humans.
 It’s not about judging you, it’s about checking how well do you cope with your own f#ck ups.
 Are you aware of them and what are your plans towards getting over them?
 Do you learn from your mistakes?
 Not having weaknesses means that you are either too arrogant or don’t know yourself well enough.
 This means that you will probably have some hard time fitting the team, creating performance issues for management.

 - Not showing them who we really are… Interviewers spend the whole day listening and reading people.
 When you lie, your body language gives you away.
 The moment people do this, we feel that there is something strange about them.
 What they say is not congruent to what they communicate.